IBM/aspera-cli/README.md

 `ascli` can send email, for that setup SMTP configuration.
 This is done with option `smtp`.

-The `smtp` option is a hash table (extended value) with the following fields:
+The `smtp` option is a Hash (extended value) with the following fields:

 <!-- markdownlint-disable MD034 -->
 | field        | default             | example                    | description                      |